If you’re looking for shows like Into the Badlands, then look no further than Netflix’s upcoming Wu Assassins.

 Katheryn Winnick will be starring as Christine “C.G.”
 Gavin, who’s “an undercover cop caught in the middle of a gang war that’s breaking out in Chinatown.”
 She’ll be the one working closely with Kai in order to figure out what the hell is going on in Chinatown.
 And they won’t be the only ones digging deeper, as Tommy Flanagan will star as Alec McCullough, “an international crime boss with a mysterious interest in San Francisco’s Chinatown.”

-The connections to Into the Badlands don’t stop there, however, as Stephen Fung will direct the first two episodes of Wu Assassins.
-Passionate Badlands fans will remember Fung is an executive producer, director, and action director for AMC’s series.
+Additionally, the connections to Into the Badlands don’t stop there, as Stephen Fung will direct the first two episodes of Wu Assassins.
+Passionate Badlands fans will remember Fung was an executive producer, director, and action director for AMC’s series.

 There’s a lot of shared blood between the two shows, as well as a shared genre.
 Into the Badlands has proven there’s interest in a kind of show that balances beautiful cinematography, detailed storytelling, and incredible stunts.
 Western audiences want this kind of content, and hopefully Wu Assassins is just the latest in a long line of series that are willing to deliver.

 Luckily, we don’t have to wait too much longer to see what Wu Assassins will deliver, and if it’ll make the loss of Into the Badlands sting a little less.
 Here’s the official Wu Assassins trailer:

 We get a good look at the major players in Wu Assassins, and it’s clear this is definitely is one to add to your list if you want another show like Into the Badlands.
 The plot seems pretty straightforward, but there’s certainly a complication when it comes to the fact that Kai has to go up against his own father!